brianhsu98/bdocs/README.md

 ## Setup

+### .env File

-The Firebase config should be stored as a stringified JSON object in an .env file in the root of the repository.
-See the current .env file for an example.
+Your `.env` file should be in the root of the repository, and should contain two values.
+First, `REACT_APP_FIREBASE_CONFIG` should contain the stringified JSON object of a firebase config.
+Secondly, `REACT_APP_BASE_URL` should contain the base URL of the web app.
+See the `.env` file in the repository for an example.

 - `yarn start` will run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - `yarn build` will build the app